 By Ashlea Perkins

-The Spectrum: Is there anything you wish you could change about your experience here at Bowie State?
+The Spectrum: How would you rate your experience here at Bowie State University?